Catalpa: GC for a Low-Variance Software Stack: Data Availability

 \subsection{Allocation}

-The mutator allocates into the nursery page using a thread-local free-list pointer (\Cref{fig:collectoverview}) that is segregated based on object size.
+Value allocation is done into a nursery using a thread-local (per page) free-list pointer (\Cref{fig:collectoverview}) that is segregated based on object size.
 The head of the active allocation free-list is also stored directly in the thread-local static section.
 This combination of thread-locality, size-segregation, direct free-list access, compile time known sizes allows us to emit an efficient fast path inline at each allocation site.

+This fast path quickly checks if the free-list is non-empty, and if so takes the head of the free-list, advances the free-list pointer, and initializes the object metadata.
+If the free-list is empty then the allocator calls a slow-path function that will either scavenge a new page of memory from the page pool, or trigger a collection cycle to reclaim memory.
+As shown in \Cref{fig:allocmodel} the allocator maintains a list of partially filled pages in the page pool which can be selected as the new allocation page, falling back to requesting a new page from the OS if none are available.

+In the \gc design we select from the set of partially filled pages the one with the lowest utilization for allocation and evacuation.
+This design ensures that pages are filled up as much as possible before new pages are requested from the OS, improving spatial locality and reducing overall memory usage.
+As reference-counted objects are naturally reclaimed over time the allocator will slowly compact pages and free up fully empty pages for return to the OS.